Test time training enhances in-context learning of nonlinear functions: Preliminaries and problem settings

 \subsection{Training algorithm}

 We employ a gradient-based training algorithm, as specified in Algorithm~\ref{alg:pretraining}.
 The training procedure consists of pretraining and test-time training, with the latter divided into three stages. \begin{itemize} \item Pretraining: We optimize $\Gamma$ via one-step gradient descent over $T_{pt}$ prompts.
 This scheme is originally taken from \citet{nishikawa2025nonlinear}.
-The effectiveness of one-step gradient descent is confirmed by works such as \citet{ba2022highdimensionalasymptoticsfeaturelearning} and \citet{damian2022neural}, which demonstrate that one-step gradient already captures the key feature. \item TTT stage I: We apply a single gradient descent step to $\vu^{(0)}$ with $L_2$-regularization, using $(\mX_{N_1},\vy_{N_1})$ as contexts and considering the output from the original model as a teacher signal.
-This prevents catastrophic forgetting, a phenomenon where the parameter change caused by TTT deprives the model of the fundamental ability to adapt to the original task.
-The necessity of this stage is further discussed in Subsection \ref{section:weakrecovery}.
-The goal of this stage is to find a good initial value of $\vu^{(1)}$ that satisfies $\inner{\beta}{\vu^{(1)}} \geq 1/\mathrm{polylog}(d)$. \item TTT stage II: We continue to optimize $\vu$ by applying multi-step online SGD scheme that originates from \citet{lee2024neuralnetworklearnslowdimensional}, using $(\mX_{N_2},\vy_{N_2})$ as contexts.
+The effectiveness of one-step gradient descent is confirmed by works such as \citet{ba2022highdimensionalasymptoticsfeaturelearning} and \citet{damian2022neural}, which demonstrate that one-step gradient already captures the key feature. \item TTT stage I: We apply a single gradient descent step to $\vu^{(0)}$ with $L_2$-regularization.
+This stage prevents catastrophic forgetting, a phenomenon where the parameter change caused by TTT deprives the model of the fundamental ability to adapt to the original task.
+The goal of this stage is to find a good initial value of $\vu^{(1)}$ that satisfies $\inner{\beta}{\vu^{(1)}} \geq 1/\mathrm{polylog}(d)$.
+For this stage, we use the output from the attention layer of the original model as a teacher signal, which is defined as $g(\Gamma_*,\mX_{N1},\vy_{N_1},\vx) = \frac{N_1^{-1}\sum_{i=1}^{N_1}y_i\mathrm{e}^{y_i/\rho}\mathrm{e}^{\vx_i^\top\Gamma_*\vx}}{N_1^{-1}\sum_{i=1}^{N_1}\mathrm{e}^{y_i/\rho}\mathrm{e}^{\vx_i^\top\Gamma_*\vx}}$.
+In this stage, the query $\vx$ do not require ground-truth label $y$.
+Therefore, we use $N_{new}$ newly generated vectors $w_1,\dots,w_{N_{new}}\overset{\text{i.i.d.}}{\sim} \mathcal {N}(0,\mI_d)$ for the query.
+The necessity of this stage is further discussed in subsection \ref{section:weakrecovery}. \item TTT stage II: We continue to optimize $\vu$ by applying multi-step online SGD scheme that originates from \citet{lee2024neuralnetworklearnslowdimensional}, using $(\mX_{N_2},\vy_{N_2})$ as contexts.
+In this stage, we use the ground truth $(\mX_{N_3},\vy_{N_3})$ as the teacher signal.
 This stage aims to align $\vu$ more closely to the target $\beta$.
 As we will see, increasing the number of the SGD steps leads to the convergence of $\vu$ to $\beta$. \item TTT stage III: Finally, we train the MLP layer to fit to the nonlinear link function $ \sigma_*^{\mathrm{test}}$.
 Specifically, we randomize $\vv$ and $\vb$ and optimize $\va$ with ridge regression, following the recipe in \citet{nishikawa2025nonlinear}.
 This problem is convex with respect to $\va$, ensuring that the global optimum can be readily found. \end{itemize}